leetcodercrucial/nex-and-enormity-exposed/README.md

 banned us all from the server after exposing then they took down the shit

+update - now claiming nex has never tried to sell the spoofer, from enormitys comments about how hes not known the stupid nn fuck and he has said he doesnt care what happens to him, in his announcement in the server he also said "no comments to nex" trying to cover up his little boyfriend

 proof in the images

 nex discord id - 922187165063057469